gaevoy/gaevoy.github.io/_posts/2022-12-06-lessons-learned-running-company.md

 ## Background

 Almost 5 years ago I decided to move from Ukraine to Poland.
 As C# developer it was not hard to relocate.
 There were always offers for relocation.
 Since then, I'm missing my friends and parents, so I regularly visit my hometown.
 I had an interesting talk with my friend on one of beer-party.
 He is part of software development team and wanted to expand to EU.
 It was summer 2021.
 Autumn 2021, we opened a company in Poland, it took us 3 month for preparation.
-[DBB Software](https://dbbsoftware.com/) has born.

 ![2 beers](/img/lessons-learned-running-company/2-beers.jpg "2 beers" ){:style="max-width:400px; width:100%;" class="block-center"}